• Free Patterns

 Lace Mandala Neck Warmer

-If you would like to purchase the ad free PDF download of this pattern you can do so in my Etsy shop HERE.
+Purchase the ad free pattern in my shop HERE.

 In my Ravelry store HERE.